TO TRAIN YOUR BORDERLINE

 dad and domineering/controlling mom, and that was the original 'blueprint'

 from which you designed and built your own relationship.
-Your selection
+Your romantic

-was subconsciously determined, as you witnessed no alternate frame
+selections were subconsciously determined, as you witnessed no alternate

-of reference for a more healthy, loving interaction between two
+frame of reference for a more healthy, loving interaction between

-adults.
-Your father may have been a gentle, sweet guy~ but he gave
+two adults.
+Your dad may have been a gentle, sweet guy~ but he gave

-you no sense whatsoever, for what meant to be a self-respecting
+you no sense whatsoever, for what it meant to be a strong, self-respecting

 You may have had a rageful, frightening dad and passive/victim-type